lsst-tstn/tstn-017/index.rst

 .. note::

-	This section describe the current implementation of the system.
+	This section describes the current implementation of the system.

 A description of the requirements used to guide this discussion is shown in :ref:`section-system-requirements`.